 (1) Information Requirements.
 The Department may require any information needed to determine the status of any surface mining.
-Information subject to ORS 517.901 will be held confidential.
-Information concerning the location and the identity of mine owners and operators are matters of public record, as are actions taken by the Department with regard to any mining operation or permit application.
+Proprietary information includes but is not limited to trade secrets, business records and production figures, and shall be held confidential.
+Information concerning ownership, location, and the identity of the operator are matters of public record as are actions taken by the Department with regard to any mining operation or permit application.